 10 Postman Features Everyone Should Know

 Everyone is familiar with Postman as being a helpful tool for testing APIs.
-But people are often surprised when they discover the Postman platform’s true depth and wide breadth of capabilities beyond testing.
+But people are often surprised when they discover the Postman API Platform’s true depth and wide breadth of capabilities beyond testing.
 Having been a developer advocate at Postman for nearly six months now, I’m here to share 10 useful tips and tricks I’ve learned along the way that have made me say, “Whoa, that’s awesome!”

 If you want to try out these powerful features yourself, check out the corresponding Postman public workspace and fork it into your own Postman environment.
 And now, drum roll, here are the 10 Postman features everyone should know, linked to collections for you to explore each further: